 Job Seeker visa was made for non-EU citizens who need a visa to enter Germany.
-Also, only people with some kind of certified qualifications can obtain the visa.
+Also, only people with some certified qualifications can obtain the visa.

-There are also some non-EU countries whose residents are exempt from obtaining a Job Seeker visa.
+Some non-EU countries also have residents who are exempt from obtaining a Job Seeker visa.
 These include Australia, New Zealand, South Korea, Israel, Japan, Canada, and the USA.

-Eligibility criteria are very same to the main requirements for Job Seeker visa:
+Eligibility criteria are very same as the main requirements for a Job Seeker visa:

-- applicants with vocational training must provide proof of the German language skills (min. level B1)
+- Applicants with vocational training must provide proof of German language skills (min. level B1)

 Found yourself fulfilling the criteria?
 Great, check the entire list of requirements mentioned in the beginning and start with the document’s preparation.

-Okay, you have received a Job Seeker visa and found the job but what comes next?
+By now, you have received a Job Seeker visa and found the job, but what comes next?

-EU Blue card is the most popular way for qualified professions to move to Germany.
-It has been around since 2012 and helped thousands of people to be able to live and work in the country.
+EU Blue card is the most popular way for qualified professionals to move to Germany.
+It has been around since 2012 and has helped thousands of people to live and work in the country.

 Although, the EU Blue card is suitable only for people with a high degree and good earnings.
-To be able to get the EU Blue Card one must have an employment offer in Germany with at least 56,800 EUR annual gross salary (2021).
+To get the EU Blue Card, one must have an employment offer in Germany with at least 56,400 EUR annual gross salary (2022).

-If future employment falls into the STEM category (Science, Technology, Engineering, Mathematics) the annual gross salary must be at least 44,304 EUR.
+If future employment falls into the STEM category (Science, Technology, Engineering, Mathematics), the annual gross salary must be at least 43,992 EUR.

-Consequently, EU Blue Card is the perfect ticket to the PR in Germany.
+Consequently, EU Blue Card is the ticket to the PR in Germany.

-The main requirement was already mentioned is the high degree, which can be a bachelor, master, and further.
-The second is the minimum salary and we already have talked about this.
+The main requirement is a university degree, which can be a bachelor’s, master’s, and further.
+The second is the minimum salary – you can see above.

-The last and, nevertheless, an important condition for the EU Blue Card is that the job offered to the applicant must be in his/her field of study or expertise.
-Clearly, this should be just an offer, but a signed work contract.
+The last and, nevertheless, an important condition for the EU Blue Card is that the job offered to the applicant must be in their field of study or expertise.
+Clearly, this should not be just an offer but a signed work contract.
 Otherwise, your application won’t be accepted.